rishavpandey43/micro-frontend-demonstration/README.md

 ## Introduction

-This Project is a micro-frontend using `create-mf-app` cli which gives us flexibility to create a micro-frontend boilerplate with a single command.
+This Project is a micro-frontend demonstration, created using following two approach-

+1. `create-mf-app` cli which gives us flexibility to create a micro-frontend boilerplate with a single command.
+2. Through overriding webpack configuration and creating MF setup to expose modules/components from one application to be used in another application.

 ## Project Description